BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/04-Download-Models-from-Hugging-Face.md

 mm-download-models.sh 4
 ```

 **Future:** It would be better to offer a collection of generic models, download a couple at a time.
 These are geared toward OpenClaw.
+Setup the downloads file with a few optional sets.
+Then download 4 at a time until all are downloaded.

 ---
 ### Proceed